Ming-Na Wen: 2013–present: Agents of S.H.I.E.L.D., Star Wars and other works

 Wen starred as Agent Melinda May in the ABC superhero drama series Agents of S.H.I.E.L.D., which premiered on September 24, 2013.

 In August 2014, Wen reprised her role as Mulan for the first time since Kingdom Hearts II in the Disney Channel series Sofia the First.
 Wen's daughter has a recurring role on the show as Princess Jun.

 On December 7, 2017, Marvel Entertainment launched a new animation film franchise, Marvel Rising: Secret Warriors.
 Wen voiced Hala the Accuser, the main antagonist of the film, working with Agents of S.H.I.E.L.D. co-star Chloe Bennet.
 That same year, she once again provided the voice of Mulan in Ralph Breaks the Internet.

 In 2019, it was announced that Wen would be a cast member of the Star Wars TV series The Mandalorian playing Fennec Shand.
 She reprised the role vocally in Star Wars: The Bad Batch and the live-action series The Book of Boba Fett.

 In 2022, Wen made an appearance on Young Sheldon as Dr. Lee, an experimental physicist responsible for mitigating conflict within a team of scientists.
 She is set to recur on the second season of HBO Max's Hacks.

+In February 2026, Wen became the new voice of Francine Smith's adopted sister Gwen Ling on the twenty-second season of American Dad!, who was previously voiced in the show's tenth season by Uma Thurman.

+In 2026, she will guest star as the goddess Hera in the third season of Percy Jackson And The Olympians.